aspose-pdf/Aspose.PDF-Documentation/net/plugins/formeditor/_index.md

 draft: false
 ---

-In this article, we will show you how to use the FormEditor plugin, which can add, update, and remove form fields in PDF files.
+In this article, we will show you how to use the Form Editor plugin, which can add, update, and remove form fields in PDF files.

 ## Prerequisites